raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 My advice to everyone building or selling in this space is just take a deep breath and figure out how you can give people exactly what you write on the tin.

 What's done is done.
-Industry leaders themselves have gotten caught up in the frenzy and claimed some pretty outlanding things, leading to a stream of embarassing headlines.
+Even industry leaders have gotten caught up in the frenzy and claimed some pretty outlandish things, leading to a stream of embarrassing headlines.
 We need to restore trust.

+Building software that people can trust is hard.
 If you want to learn how, there's help.
 For instance, next month I'm honored to speak at [Craft Conf 2024](https://craft-conf.com/2024) in Budapest, with the talk "[Code Mending in the AI Age](https://craft-conf.com/2024/talk/code-mending-in-the-ai-age)".
-Just a glance through the featured speaker list shows people who have put out treasure troves on improving software.
+Just a glance through Craft's featured speaker list shows people who have put out treasure troves on improving software.

 *With patience the most tangled cord may be undone.*